-Section 229: Dimensional, Use, and Sign Waivers Granted by the Development Review Board [Pursuant to 24 V.S.A. § 4414(8)]
+Section 229: Dimensional and Sign Waivers Granted by the Development Review Board [24 VSA § 4414(8)]

-In the case of proposed development that does not meet the standards of this ordinance, Waivers may be requested when seeking approval from the Development Review Board.
-In applying for a Waiver, the burden of proof is on the Applicant to demonstrate that the Waiver request meets Waiver criteria.
+In the case of proposed development that does not meet the standards of this Ordinance, Waivers may be requested when seeking approval from the Development Review Board.
+In applying for a Waiver, the burden of proof is on the Applicant to demonstrate that the Waiver request meets Waiver criteria in §§ 232 and 233.
 The Development Review Board may require a survey to be completed at the owner's expense, if essential to verify the location of property lines.